puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 #### Security Patches

-Three security patches have been rolled into the packages for PE 2.7.1.
-These address an SQL injection vulnerability, an issue with keys in MCollective, and add CSRF protection to HTTP requests.
+Several security patches have been rolled into the packages for PE 2.7.1.
+These patches address vulnerabilities discovered in Ruby on Rails, an issue with keys in MCollective, and the addition of CSRF protection to HTTP requests.
 The [release notes](appendix.html#release-notes) have the details.

 ### Version 2.7.0